Rarity of This Year’s ‘Snow Moon’ to Impact Sleep

 3. Exhibited a 30 percent reduction in the duration of deep sleep.

-The researchers observed that these alterations were linked to a decline in perceived sleep quality and a decrease in natural melatonin levels.
+The researchers observed that these alterations were linked to a decline in perceived sleep quality and decrease in natural melatonin levels.

 To enhance sleep quality during the moon cycle, it may be beneficial to adopt good sleep hygiene practices, such as moderating caffeine and alcohol intake, using curtains to block out light, and wearing an eye mask.

 Feeling Tired?
-Inspect the Phases of Moon Cycle
+Inspect Phases of the Moon Cycle

-The moon cycle, representing changes in the moon’s appearance and position throughout the month, can influence both the quality and quantity of your sleep.
+The Moon Cycle, representing changes in the moon’s appearance and position throughout the month, can influence both the quality and quantity of your sleep.

 Research suggests that the lunar cycle can impact human sleep, even without conscious moon observation.
 Although the precise mechanisms remain unclear, factors like the moon’s magnetic charge and geomagnetic variations may play a role in affecting circadian rhythm and melatonin production.

-• LETHARGY: When it comes to the moon cycle and its impact on sleep, experiences can differ.
+• LETHARGY – When it comes to the moon cycle and its impact on sleep, experiences can differ.
 Some individuals might only feel tired during a full moon, while others might encounter lethargy and restless nights throughout various moon phases.

-• MELATONIN LEVELS: What we do know is that the moon cycle can disrupt melatonin levels in humans, and this is believed to be influenced by the moon’s light.
+• MELATONIN LEVELS – What we do know is that the moon cycle can disrupt melatonin levels in humans, and this is believed to be influenced by the moon’s light.

-• CIRCADIAN RHYTHM: Our circadian rhythm prompts us to sleep based on light signals or, more precisely, the absence of light around bedtime – a significant reason why we are often advised to avoid electronic devices when aiming to sleep.
+• CIRCADIAN RHYTHM – Our circadian rhythm prompts us to sleep based on light signals or, more precisely, the absence of light around bedtime – a significant reason why we are often advised to avoid electronic devices when aiming to sleep.

 The moon cycle, characterized by changes in the moon’s appearance and illumination from Earth, consists of 4 main phases: new moon, first quarter, full moon, and third quarter.